ktoan911/Search-Engine-Japan-Wiki/README.md

 ### 2. Similarity Calculation (Cosine Similarity):
 - We use [sentence-luke-japanese-base-lite](https://huggingface.co/sonoisa/sentence-luke-japanese-base-lite) model to embed the texts .
-- In this project we useFAISS (Facebook AI Similarity Search) to effectively search for similar database vectors with high speed and accuracy.
+- In this project we use FAISS (Facebook AI Similarity Search) to effectively search for similar database vectors with high speed and accuracy.
 We use the cosine method to calculate similarity scores.

 ## IV.
 Demo